 Video Renderer

 Video rendering technology has evolved over the years.
-If your hardware or version of windows is too old, some renderers may not function while others may provide you with a better image and stability.
+If your hardware or version of windows is too old, some video renderers may not function while others may provide you with a better image and stability.

 Custom Renderer